The Commonwealth Care Alliance Compliance Program

 Compliance Incident Report1

 CCA is subject to several laws and regulations pertaining to FWA, including, but not limited to, the federal Anti-Kickback Statute, the federal False Claims Act, the Massachusetts False Claims Law, and federal and state whistleblower protections.
-Please view Attachment A: Glossary in the Compliance Program description for the definitions of the anti-kickback statute and the Federal False Claims Act.

 Using the Massachusetts False Claims law, the False Claims Division conducts civil investigations and prosecutions against companies and individuals who mislead or defraud state or municipal entities through the use of false or fraudulent claims, records, or statements.
 A whistleblower is a person who exposes any kind of information or activity that is deemed illegal, unethical, or not correct within an organization that is either private or public.
 Whistleblower laws protect those who report false or fraudulent activity against retaliation and are granted Federal and State Protection.